palinax/Shiny-app-for-sentiment-analysis-of-AppStore-reviews/README.md

 1. Writing own advanced functions in R (including defensive programming)

-    To do: some advanced functions
     As far as the defensive programing oges, our functions includes wide range of assertions of the parameters.
+    To do:
+    * some advanced functions

 2. Object-oriented programming - creating own classes, methods and generic functions of the S3, S4 and R6 systems

-    We've decided to use S4 system
+    We've decided to use S4 system.
+We have class and appriopriate methods for:
+    * review - tokenize it
+    * set of reviews - tokenize it
+    To do:
+    * add additional classes and methods (what and what for?)
 3. Use of C++ in R (Rcpp)

     It was not a part of our proposal